Hitman007IN/LogVisualizationELK/README.md

 }

 3. Edit kibana.yml under config folder, with the following
-# The URL of the Elasticsearch instance to use for all your queries.
+//The URL of the Elasticsearch instance to use for all your queries. elasticsearch.url: "http://localhost:9200"
-elasticsearch.url: "http://localhost:9200"

 4. start logstash with the following